 What is a Sample Receipt Notification (SRN)?

-An SRN is issued following the receipt of samples for analysis.
+You will receive an SRN following the receipt of samples for analysis.

-The SRN is your confirmation that the samples have arrived at our laboratory and that they have been registered into our Laboratory Information System (LIMS).
+The SRN is your confirmation that the samples have arrived at our laboratory and was registered into our Laboratory Information System (LIMS).